abhilashAntony/server-control/README.md

 ## Introduction

-Angular codebase demonstrates the dashboard of a simulated remote server monitoring system using angular.
+Angular codebase demonstrates the dashboard of a simulated remote server monitoring system.

 ## How does it work?

-This application has two purposes, namely populating the page with the various servers to be monitored, and allowing the user to start or stop a given server.
+This application has two purposes, namely populating the page with the various servers to be monitored, and then allowing the user to start or stop a given server.
 Using a live API server provided with a landing page, the application can make requests to this backend API to obtain and parse data.

 ## Installation